Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 ## Requirements

-For specific details about the general evaluation rubric for _minimum requirements_ please refer to the following list for the entire senior thesis.
+For specific details about the general evaluation rubric for _minimum requirements_ please refer to the course syllabus.
 Please note that your senior thesis chapters in your time in `600` will be evaluated according to the content that you submit in that course and your senior thesis chapters submitted during `610` will be evaluated according to all of the following baseline requirements.
 This means that a student's work for `600` will not be evaluated according to requirements that they could not yet fulfill until the completion of their senior thesis.
 For instance, the requirement that "The thesis consists of at least `15000` words" applies to a student's work in `610` and _not_ `600`.
 Finally, please note that these are only baseline requirements and it is expected that an exceptional senior thesis will exceed these requirements.

 Please consult the following sub-sections, as section requirements may have changed from requirements in previous years.
 All descriptions of each section